How to fix Ads.txt not found Issue when using Cloudflare

 Steps to fix ads.txt not found Issue

-I have faced this problem when I was using Cloudflare as a Content Delivery Network (CDN) for my website.
-I’m not completely certain about the exact cause, but it’s possible that Cloudflare restricts direct access to the files on my website as a security measure.
-However, I can guide you through the steps which helped me resolve this issue for me.
+I faced this problem when using Cloudflare as a Content Delivery Network (CDN) for my website.
+I’m not completely certain about the exact cause, but Cloudflare may restrict direct access to the files on my website as a security measure.
+However, I can show you the steps that helped resolve this issue.

-• Log in to your Cloudflare account where you’ve added your websites
+• Sign in to your Cloudflare account, where you’ve added your websites.

 Create a Worker in Cloudflare